Expert Cat Care Advice

 Why Do Cats Need to Knead?
 The Science of 'Making Biscuits'

 Your cat climbs onto your lap, closes their eyes, purrs loudly, and begins methodically pushing their paws in and out like a baker kneading dough.
-Discover the deeply maternal, evolutionary, and chemical reasons behind the feline 'biscuit making' ritual.
+Discover the maternal, evolutionary, and chemical reasons behind the feline 'biscuit making' ritual.

 KittyCorner Team